Lamassu15/Personal-portfolio/README.md

-Portfolio Website
+💼 Personal Portfolio
-This is my personal portfolio website built with modern web technologies to showcase my projects, skills, and experience as a developer.
+A modern, fullstack developer portfolio built to showcase my projects, skills, and experience.
+This site is designed with performance, accessibility, and maintainability in mind, using a powerful tech stack across both frontend and backend.

+📌 Overview
+This portfolio serves as both a personal brand and a technical demonstration of my capabilities.
+Visitors can view selected projects, read about my skills and experience, and contact me directly via a secure and styled contact form.

-🛠️ Tech Stack
+🚀 Tech Stack
 Frontend
-Vite – Lightning-fast frontend build tool
+⚡ Vite — Fast build tool and development server

-React – Component-based UI library
+⚛️ React — UI library for building component-based interfaces

-TypeScript – Strongly typed JavaScript
+🟦 TypeScript — Type-safe JavaScript

-Tailwind CSS – Utility-first CSS framework for styling
+🎨 Tailwind CSS — Utility-first CSS framework

-shadcn/ui – Accessible and beautifully styled UI components
+🧩 shadcn/ui — Accessible and beautifully designed components

 Backend
-Express.js – Minimal and flexible Node.js web application framework
+🛠 Express.js — Backend server for handling API requests

-Resend – Email sending service used for handling contact form submissions
+📧 Resend — Email sending service integrated with the contact form

-React Email – React components for building email templates
+✉️ React Email — Framework for building email templates with React

 Data & Integration
-Supabase – Backend-as-a-Service used to fetch and manage data such as projects and skills

-📬 Contact Form
-The contact form is powered by Resend and React Email, allowing visitors to send messages directly to my inbox.
+🗃 Supabase — Used as a database and API service for dynamic project and skills data

-🧠 Features
+✨ Features
-Responsive design, mobile-friendly
+📱 Responsive design — Works on all screen sizes

-Dynamic content loading from Supabase
+🔄 Dynamic content — Projects and skills fetched from Supabase

+🧩 Component-based architecture — Clean and reusable structure

+📧 Functional contact form — Emails sent securely with Resend + React Email

-Accessible UI with shadcn/ui
+♿ Accessible UI — Built with accessibility in mind using shadcn/ui

-Type-safe and maintainable codebase with TypeScript

-Animated and interactive components
+⚡ Fast & optimized — Thanks to Vite + Tailwind + React